OdatNurd/OverrideAudit/README.md

 ---

-**NOTE:** This package is still under active development, so things are still in a state of flux and not all features are currently present.
-I endeavor not to push any breaking changes but it is entirely possible that commands or their operation may slightly change out from under you.
+**NOTE:** This package is still under active development, so things are still in a state of flux and not all planned features are currently implemented, although everything currently listed in this README is in a usable state.

+I endeavor not to push any breaking changes but it is entirely possible that commands or their operation may slightly change out from under you between updates.

 Suggestions/improvements are also quite welcomed!